Support populations at-risk of developing health conditions through primary prevention and risk reduction coaching.

 - Structuring Health Coaching: Developing your Manual of Operations

-TECHNOLOGY ASSISTED HEALTH COACHING, HEALTH COACHING SIMULATION AND LEARNING CONSOLIDATION
+TECHNOLOGY ASSISTED HEALTH COACHING AND HEALTH COACHING SIMULATION

 In-person classroom sessions